WLAN-Pi/wlanpi-profiler/README.md

 If the hash is different, capabilities are profiled and a text diff of the client report is saved.

-## feature: MAC OUI database update
+## Feature: MAC OUI database update

 A lookup feature is included to show the manufacturer of the client based on the 6-byte MAC OUI. this is a wrapper around a Python module called `manuf` which uses a local flat file for OUI lookup.